Lu.i experiment

 To get accustomed to the concept of neuromorphic computation, you will work with Lu.i.
 Lu.i is an electronic neuron circuit mimicking and illustrating the basic dynamics of real, biological neurons.
 The printed circuit board (PCB) features a configurable, fully analog implementation of the leaky integrate-and-fire model and visualizes the internal state, the membrane potential, through a VU-meter-style chain of LEDs.
 The neuron emits a short pulse whenever the membrane potential crosses a predefined threshold voltage.
 Neurons communicate by exchanging these spikes because multiple boards can be connected via jumper wires to form networks.

-You may find additional information including schematics on the project’s homepage, giantaxon.org.
+You may find additional information including schematics in the main paper and on the project’s homepage, giantaxon.org.

 Exercises